jabbott7335/ce-pe-bootcamp/docs/agenda.md

 The following agenda is designed for a five-day bootcamp experience.

-## Day 1 All Day - Deploying OpenShift on VMware
+## Day 1 - Deploying OpenShift on VMware

 | Task                              | Activity Type               |
 | :-------------------------------- | :-------------------------- |